kjunfry-png/webserver-project/readme.txt

 This project implements a multi-threaded Web server using Python socket programming.

 The server supports:
-- GET and HEAD methods
+- GET and HEAD methods (HEAD returns only header information)
 - Text and image files
 - HTTP status codes: 200, 400, 403, 404, 304
 - Last-Modified and If-Modified-Since
+- Persistent and non-persistent connections (keep-alive / close)
 - Logging of client requests

 ------------------------------------